 Picture

-Just a little way up the road about at the location this photo was taken, you can find a small path leading down the mountain to Haishengping.
+Just a little way up the road about at the location where this photo was taken, you can find a small path leading down the mountain to Haishengping.

 Haisenping 海蔘坪